MISP/misp-website/_pages/datamodels.md

 *   **ip-src**: A source IP address of the attacker
 *   **ip-src&#124;port**: IP source and port number seperated by a &#124;
 *   **issue-date-of-the-visa**: The date on which the visa was issued
+*   **ja3-fingerprint-md5**: JA3 is a method for creating SSL/TLS client fingerprints that should be easy to produce on any platform and can be easily shared for threat intelligence.
 *   **jabber-id**: Jabber ID
 *   **last-name**: Last name of a natural person
 *   **link**: Link to an external information